-In 1892 his estate built a handsome retail and office building on the southeast corner of 6th Avenue and 20th Street at the northern edge of The Ladies Mile where other high-end emporiums had already begun appearing.
+In 1892 his estate built a handsome retail and office building on the southeast corner of 6th Avenue and 20th Street.
+Other high-end emporiums had already begun appearing along what would be known as the Ladies' Mile.
 Where eight four-story brick homes had stood, architects Hubert, Piersson & Hoddick produced a six-story, red brick Neo-Renaissance building with white stone and terra cotta trim, Corinthian colonnettes, a heavy copper cornice and elegant iron balconies.

-The retail space was leased to Alfred J. Cammeyer, the foremost shoe vendor in the city.
+The structure was leased to Alfred J. Cammeyer, the foremost shoe vendor in the city.
 Born in 1840, Cammeyer started in the business at the age of 15, working as a clerk in a shoe store.
 As he learned the business, he saved enough money to open a store of his own at Bleecker and Carmine Streets in 1876.
-By the time the Rhinelander building was being constructed he had grown into a larger shop at 6th Avenue and 12th Street.
+By the time the Rhinelander building was being constructed he occupied a much larger shop at 6th Avenue and 12th Street.

 On September 29, 1893 The New York Times reported that Cammeyer’s “spacious premises proved unequal to the demands upon them” and the store would be moving to the building at 6th Avenue and 20th Street.

 The new building, said The Times, “constructed in massive and dignified style is, architecturally speaking, a welcome addition and ornament to Sixth Avenue…and is probably the largest and best equipped boot and shoe establishment in this country, if not the world.

 “The main floor of the mammoth shoe store is beautifully finished in mahogany.
 There are separate departments for men, boys, ladies and children, besides a slipper department and a mailing department, the house having an enormous trade on mail orders.”